andkirby/commithook/README.md

     ...
 </config>
 ```
-If it's a global configuration you may put it in `~/.commithook.xml` (`%USERPROFILE%/.commithook.xml` for Windows CLI, or the same path for GitBash).
+If it's a global configuration you may put it in `~/.commithook/commithook.xml` (`%USERPROFILE%/.commithook/commithook.xml` for Windows CLI, or the same path for GitBash).
 (*in next releases a password will be protected.*)
+`issue_type` config node isn't supported now but it will be needed for different issue trackers (future feature).

 ##### Short Issue Commit
 So, if you want to be ~~lazy~~ productive... :)